Iconic places

 Kimberley & Martuwarra

-Stunning landscapes, meandering rivers, extensive marine sanctuaries—the Kimberley is home to life found nowhere else on Earth.
+Home to life found nowhere else on Earth, the Kimberley is breathtaking—stunning landscapes, meandering rivers, extensive marine sanctuaries, ancient rock art.
 It’s no place for fossil fuel mega-projects or huge water extractions.

 Great Australian Bight